maurusian/pgvbot/README.md

 ## How to run:
 If you're an admin on a Moroccan Darija Wiki project:

-- Install Python 3.8 or above (preferably Python 3.9)
+- Install Python 3.9
 - Install PyWikiBot, from the Command Line:
 ```
 pip install pywikibot
 ```
 - Clone this repo locally
 - Request user-config.py and password.txt from the bot creator, and save both files on the same folder as the Repo clone
-- To run the bot, double click on run_bot.bat, this would run with all 3 functionalities for the letter G
+- To run the bot, double click on run_bot*.bat, this would run with all 3 functionalities for the letter G
 - If you want to run with other options, check the Options section

 ## Options: